Cyber Security Self Assessment

 How do I complete the self assessment?

 If you are authorised to complete the assessment for your council, sign-in and respond as honestly as possible to the questions.

 Questions are open for specific time periods during the year.
-The next time period is May 2020 running from 1 May 2020 to 31 May 2020.
+The current time period is May 2020 and closes on 31 May 2020.
 So ensure questions in all sections that you choose to complete are submitted by 30 November 2020.